Grappenhall and Thelwall Parish Council

 Susan Brooks - Deputy Clerk to the Council

-Susan Brooks has been Assistant Clerk for the Parish Council since October 2006 and became Clerk in October 2014.
-She is employed 30 hours per week and works Monday to Thursday.
+Susan was Assistant Clerk for the Parish Council from October 2005 and became Clerk to the Council in October 2014.
+Since December 2017 she has taken the role of Deputy Clerk and is employed 30 hours per week working Monday to Thursday.

-Martin Stuart joined us in June 2015 to work 16 hours per week, Monday to Friday, travelling around the Parish tidying, litter picking and reporting any problem areas to the Clerk.
+Martin joined us in June 2015 to work 16 hours per week, Monday to Friday, travelling around the Parish tidying, litter picking and reporting any problem areas to the Clerk.

 The Parish Council also employs two caretakers for the local play areas on Euclid Avenue and Barley Road plus a Gardener /Manager, a Community Outreach Officer and a Cafe Co-Ordinator for Grappenhall Heys Walled Garden.

 Our website is intended to show what we do and how we do it.
 We want to hear your comments - please